 - Of sound mind and discretion (i.e. sane);

 - unlawfully kills (i.e. not self-defence or other justified killing);

 - in being (born alive and breathing through its own lungs - Rance v Mid-Downs Health Authority (1991) 1 All ER 801 and AG Ref No 3 of 1994 (1997) 3 All ER 936;

-- under the Queen's Peace;
+- under the Queen's Peace (not in war-time);

 - with intent to kill or cause grievous bodily harm (GBH).